guyverhl/data-cleaning-normalization/README.md

 ## Count Values in Selected Column
 To count the number of values in a specific column, use `-C` or `--count_column`.
+Column names will be shown in the console for reminding.
-The local variable `col` save the selected column from the user and calculate the number of each value.
+User's input will save in the local variable `col` to calculate the sum of values.
-If else can prevent the user from inputting incorrect column name, and restrict the user to input again.
+`If else` condition can prevent the user from inputting incorrect column name, and restrict the user to input again.
 Then print in the console.
 User can return to the main function by typing `\q`.
 ```py
 def counting_with_a_column():
     global df

     print(df.columns.values)
     col = input("Select a column to count: ")
     if col == '\q': return main()